Let’s find out the truth about the breed!

-Kidney disease is also a recognised problem for Bull Terriers, much like in their relative the Boxer.
+Kidney disease is also a recognised problem for Bull Terriers.
 This fatal kidney failure results in a very unpleasant fatality.

 Other conditions less prevalent but that you still need to be aware of include dry eyes, partial seizures and bone abnormalities.

 Their domed head could lead to neurological issues and vision problems.

 To date I cannot find any studies conclusively backing up these hypothesis, however exaggeration of features to such a degree rarely comes without a price.

 It is therefore strongly recommended that when you choose your puppy, pick one whose parents do not show the least pronounced forehead dome.
 Most like the ancestral dog cranium.

 The life span of the Bull Terrier differs depending upon where you looking, with estimates ranging anywhere from 10 to 15 years.

 The KC state that a lifespan of over 10 years can be expected, which starts at the lower end of the spectrum.

 It is therefore possible that if he escapes kidney and heart problems, that your pup could live happily into his early teens.